 Names and phases of the work become confused in a unique semantics, which ultimately refers constantly to a popular essence, that which has the double virtue of illusioning the cabraliegos by the product obtained, and of astonishing the palates of half the world after the product consumed.
 A correspondence that has one of its main channels of communication in the second part of this museum cave, a totemic corner, the most natural and collected temple of cheese, which we discovered by raising our heads, in a narrow gallery of sparse light, maturing on hardwood shelves.
 In this hollow the texture of the cheese and the walls of the cavern seem to evolve towards a perfect harmony in colors and reliefs.

 Before, however, someone will have explained to us the previous work in the dairies, both in the traditional cheese factories, as in the most modern ones, in which the instruments have been renewed to adapt to the health requirements.
 The latter have their replica inside the cave, and they highlight the modern machinery to keep the milk at the right temperature; a large metal tank where the rennet is poured to obtain the curd which, in turn, will be cut with a kind of metallic lyre so that it is detached from the whey.
 Now the "arnios" are made of plastic.

-The aim of this museum initiative, which comes from the Regulatory Council of the Denomination of Origin and manages the Foundation for the Promotion and Dissemination of Cabrales Cheese is, as has been said, to publicize all the convergent aspects of Cabrales cheese: cultural, gastronomic, ethnographic and physical; that are the ones that round off this exquisite product of so much ancestry and so deserved world-wide fame.
-If you have occasion to travel in time in this way and return to the present with more knowledge of home, and more criteria to properly savor this historical cheese.
+The objective of this museum initiative, which arises from the Regulatory Council of the Denomination of Origin and which is managed by the Foundation for the Promotion and Diffusion of Cabrales Cheese is, as has been said, publicize all the convergent aspects of Cabrales cheese: cultural, gastronomic, ethnographic and physical; which are the ones that round off this exquisite product of such ancestry and so deserved worldwide fame.
+If you have occasion travel back in time in this way and return to the present with more knowledge of home, and more criteria to properly savor this historical cheese.